Back to: SQL Server Tutorial For Beginners and Professionals

 How to Overcome the Lost Update Concurrency Problem?

-Both Read Uncommitted and Read Committed Transaction Isolation Levels have the Lost Update Concurrency Problem.
-The other Isolation Levels such as Repeatable Read, Snapshot, and Serializable do not have the Lost Update Concurrency Problem.
-So, if we run the above Transactions using any of the higher Transaction Isolation Levels such as Repeatable Read, Snapshot, or Serializable, then we will not get the lost update concurrency problem.
+Both Read Uncommitted and Read Committed Transaction Isolation Levels have the Lost Update Concurrency Problem in SQL Server.
+The other Isolation Levels, such as Repeatable Read, Snapshot, and Serializable, do not have the Lost Update Concurrency Problem.
+So, let’s run the above Transactions using any of the higher Transaction Isolation Levels, such as Repeatable Read, Snapshot, or Serializable.
+We will not get the lost update concurrency problem.

 Let us see how to overcome the Lost Update Concurrency Problem using the Repeatable Read Transaction Isolation Level in SQL Server.
-The Repeatable Read Transaction Isolation Level uses additional locking on rows that are read by the current transaction which prevents those rows to be updated or deleted by other transactions.
+The Repeatable Read Transaction Isolation Level uses additional locking on rows read by the current transaction, preventing those rows from being updated or deleted by other transactions.
 This solves the Lost Update Concurrency Problem.
-First, update the Quantity as 10 for the Product Mobile by executing the below update query.
+First, update the quantity to 10 for the mobile product by executing the update query below.

 Update Products SET Quantity = 10 WHERE Id = 1001

-Modify both the transactions as shown below to use the Repeatable Read Isolation Level to solve to Lost Update Concurrency Problem.
+Modify both transactions as shown below to use the Repeatable Read Isolation Level to solve the Lost Update Concurrency Problem.

 Transaction 1